mvolkmann/blog/src/sample.md

 The remaining code creates a Hono server and defines several endpoints.

-The endpoint for "GET /dog" returns a bunch of table rows, one for each dog, sorted on their names.
+The endpoint for "GET /dog" returns a bunch of table rows, one for each dog, sorted by their names.

 The endpoint for "POST /dog" adds a new dog and returns a table row describing the new dog.